 Think of the opportunities and connections you may be missing if you limit yourself to just one language.
 Languages connect cultures so use language to your advantage to connect to your new customer base.

-Expand your digital footprint through a multilingual marketing strategy
+Translation expands your digital footprint through a multilingual marketing strategy

 It’s no secret that a majority of people go straight to Google (or their local country equivalent) to research a company.
 If your website isn’t translated into their local language, how can you be sure that your message is understood?
 Or if you’re being found at all?